Property valuations

 By law, individual property valuations must be reviewed every year.

 State legislation requires all properties within Victoria to be revalued on an annual basis.
-The Level of Value date for the 2023/24 rating period is 1 January 2023.
-This means that the valuations on your rate notice are reflective of the market data from 1 January 2022 until 1 January 2023.
+The Level of Value date for the 2024/25 rating period is 1 January 2024.
+This means that the valuations on your rate notice are derrived from market sales data between 1 January 2023 until 1 January 2024.

 Visit the State Government's valuation page for more information about valuations.